ImperialOctopus/worlds-to-follow/docs/01-guide/04-spellcasting.md

 ### Target

 Spells can target creatures, objects, or locations.
-Objects and locations are always affected if targeted, whereas unwilling creatures will resist spells.
-You can't target objects being carried by unwilling creatures.
+Objects and locations are always affected if within the spell's Area, whereas unwilling creatures will roll to resist spells.
+You can't affect objects being carried by unwilling creatures.

 Spell descriptions that give a singular target (e.g. Creature, or Object) target one of whatever is specified.
 Plural targets provide a number (or Any, for unlimited).